davide-marino00/PBI_DOCS/refac.md

 			    SUM(vw_Timesheet[Hours])
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate the total hours tracked from a timesheet, specifically from a table called `vw_Timesheet`.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX expression is used to create a measure called 'TotalHoursTracked' that calculates the total number of hours tracked in a timesheet.
+Here's a breakdown of what it does in simple business terms:

-1. **SUM(vw_Timesheet[Hours])**: This part of the expression adds up all the values in the "Hours" column of the `vw_Timesheet` table.
-Essentially, it calculates the total number of hours recorded.

-2. **ISBLANK(...)**: This function checks if the result of the SUM calculation is blank (i.e., if there are no hours recorded).
+1. **Check for Blank Values**: The expression first checks if the total sum of hours from the `vw_Timesheet` table is blank (i.e., there are no hours recorded).
+This is done using the `ISBLANK` function.

-3. **IF(...)**: The IF function evaluates the result of the ISBLANK check:
-   - If the total hours calculated is blank (meaning there are no hours tracked), it returns **0**.
-This ensures that if no hours are recorded, the measure will show a value of zero instead of a blank.
+2. **Return Zero if Blank**: If the sum of hours is blank (meaning no hours have been logged), the expression returns a value of 0.
+This ensures that when there are no entries, the measure does not show a blank value, which could be confusing.

-   - If there are hours tracked (the result is not blank), it simply returns the total hours calculated.
+3. **Return Total Hours if Not Blank**: If there are hours recorded (the sum is not blank), the expression simply returns the total sum of hours from the `vw_Timesheet` table.

-In summary, this DAX expression ensures that the measure `TotalHoursTracked` will always return a number: either the total hours tracked or zero if no hours have been recorded.
-This is useful for reporting and analysis, as it provides a clear and consistent output.
+In summary, this measure ensures that when calculating total hours tracked, it will either show the actual total hours if they exist or return 0 if no hours have been logged.
+This makes it easier for users to understand the data without encountering blanks in their reports.

 **`TotalHoursTrackedMissing`**